 This short video describes how to do this migration (and there are written instructions below):

-- In Goalscape Online or Goalscape Enterprise, select the project you want, click the ‘down from the cloud’ (Download GSP) button at the top of the screen and Save the .gsp file somewhere on your hard drive.
+- In the Legacy Goalscape Online app (or Legacy Goalscape Enterprise) select the goalscape you want, then click the ‘down from the cloud’ (Download GSP) button at the top of the screen and Save the .gsp file somewhere on your hard drive.

 Note: you may need to enforce the ‘.gsp’ extension on the filename when you Save As (some OS may try to change it, or even clip it completely).

-Goalscape Desktop users should already have their projects stored (as .gsp files) on their hard drive.
+Goalscape Desktop users will already have their goalscapes stored (as .gsp files) on the hard drive of the machine on which they created them.

-- The uploaded goalscape will open and you can update it and share it with other Goalscapers.
+- The uploaded goalscape will open straight away: you can update it and Share it with others.

 - Sharing is not maintained, so uploaded goalscapes need to be shared again in the web app (see the video + instructions here).